 As a graduate student at the UW Bothell campus, you have access to all the resources that the University of Washington has to offer.
 The UW Bothell Office of Student Life plans and coordinates many events to help build the community on campus.
 From fitness classes, intramural sports, and social events to participation in student clubs, government, and other leadership opportunities, there is something for everyone on campus.
-To learn more or get involved, visit the Office of Student Life.
+To learn more or get involved, visit Student Engagement & Activities.

 Not only do you have access to the opportunities on the UW Bothell campus but you are also encouraged to take advantage of your affiliation with the entire University of Washington system to access the extensive library system, theater productions, sporting events, colloquiums, conferences, career services (including job fairs), and much more.

-UW Bothell offers its students health insurance options.
+UW Bothell offers information about affordable health insurance options for students.
 International students are still required to buy UW insurance.
-A new plan (ISHIP) tailored to international student needs is now available.
-All other students please go to this page.
+The UW International Student Health Insurance Plan (ISHIP) is tailored to international student needs.

 Information about becoming a resident of Washington can be found in the UW Student Guide.